SAP/openui5-docs/docs/Whitespaces_37deb0b.md

 <tr>
 <td>

-Use CSS’s `white-space` property to format texts where needed
+Use CSS’s `white-space` property to format texts where needed.